cicsdev/.github/profile/README.md

 ## Welcome to CICS on GitHub

-Sample code for use with IBM CICS Transaction Server for z/OS.
+Sample code for use with IBM CICS® Transaction Server for z/OS.
 Visit [CICS Transaction Server for z/OS 6.x](https://www.ibm.com/docs/cics-ts/6.x) for the latest documentation.

 There are lots of samples available but here are a few highlights: